ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-39. Write a query to fetch the first 50% records from a table.
+Q. Write a query to fetch the first 50% records from a table.

 <details ><summary><b>Answer</b></summary>
     <p>